 About this event

-This seminar will help your develop a better understanding of the distinct behaviour profile associated with Pathological Demand Avoidance (PDA) Syndrome, and will explore how to provide better support to those pupils who are affected.
+This seminar will help your develop a better understanding of the distinct behaviour profile associated with Pathological Demand Avoidance (PDA) Syndrome and explore how to provide better support to children affected.

-Although the Syndrome is not yet officially recognised as being part of the autism spectrum, parents, carers and the sector have identified a need for improved guidance and support on this topic.
+Although PDA Syndrome is not yet officially recognised as being part of the autism spectrum, parents, carers and the sector have identified a need for improved support.

 - The distinctive profile of PDA, in particular the way children are driven to avoid demands and expectations

 - Issues for educational settings in meeting the needs of pupils with PDA

 - Effective strategies for engaging with children with PDA and promoting their emotional wellbeing.